 Maintaining a Safe Fleet:

 Each mechanic maintains Federal Aviation Association (FAA) Airframe and Power plant (A&P) licensure.
 In addition, each mechanic attends factory-training courses specific to each type of airframe and recurrent training in specific areas such as avionics and composite materials repair.
-Maintenance on each aircraft is completed by A&P mechanics in accordance with manufacturer guidelines under guidance of our Director of Maintenance.
+Maintenance on each aircraft is completed by A&P technicians in accordance with manufacturer guidelines under guidance of our Director of Maintenance.

 Aircraft inspections are performed daily including, the Pilot-in-Command performing a “preflight” inspection.
 This includes visual inspection of internal/external aircraft components in accordance with manufacturer and vendor guidelines.